inverno-io/inverno-mods/doc/reference-guide.md

 accept: application/json, application/xml;q=0.9, */xml;q=0.8
 ```

-This field basically tells the server that the client wants to receive first a `application/json` response payload, if not available a `application/xml` response payload and if not available any `*/xml` response payload.
+This field basically tells the server that the client wants to receive first an `application/json` response payload, if not available an `application/xml` response payload and if not available any `*/xml` response payload.

 The content negotiation algorithm is similar as the one described in the [consume routing rule](#consume-routing-rule), it is simply reversed in the sense that it is the acceptable media ranges defined in the `accept` header field that are sorted and the route producing the media type matching the media range with the highest priority is selected.